Taha-bouhafa1/Aerial-Image-Segmentation/README.md

 ## Project Overview

-This project implements semantic segmentation using the U-Net3+ architecture with optional deep supervision on the Potsdam dataset.
+This project implements semantic segmentation using the **U-Net3+ architecture** with optional **deep supervision** on the **ISPRS Potsdam** dataset.
 The goal is to classify each pixel in high-resolution aerial RGB images into one of several land cover classes.

 ![Potsdam Overview](https://github.com/Taha-bouhafa1/Aerial-Image-Segmentation/blob/main/assets/potsdam.png)